 This region offers caves, clefts, pinnacles and pointed rock formations, known as “fairy chimneys.”
 Numerous volcanic eruptions formed a surreal moonscape.
 This area is Turkey’s most visually striking region.

-The Island of Con Dao offers fascinating hiking and exploring opportunities, as well as empty coastal roads, deserted beaches, and a chance for observing the wildlife.
+The Islands of Con Dao offers fascinating hiking and exploring opportunities, as well as empty coastal roads, deserted beaches, and a chance for observing the wildlife.

 Con Dao National Park, which protects Vietnam’s most important sea turtle nesting grounds, occupies most of the area.